AlamiaSoft/AlamiaConnect-Docker/README.md

 ## Introduction

-**AlamiaConnect** is a premium, hand-tailored CRM framework designed for modern businesses.
+**AlamiaConnect** is a CRM framework designed for modern businesses.
 Built on top of industry-leading open-source technologies like [Laravel](https://laravel.com) and [Vue.js](https://vuejs.org), it provides a robust foundation for customer lifecycle management.

 **Empower your SME or Enterprise with a complete, open-source CRM solution.**